What's this project all about?

 Upgrading the ageing anaerobic digester and biogas systems will contribute to a more efficient waste treatment process and assist in minimising odour.
 By improving the systems that the plant utilises to operate effectively, we are ensuring that our infrastructure will meet the needs of the growing Bridgewater community.

-Construction is planned for May 2024, following preliminary works at the Green Point Sewerage Treatment Plant from 22 April.
-The Project will take approximately 10 months to complete.
+Construction is planned for May 2024, following preliminary works at the Green Point Sewage Treatment Plant from 22 April.
+Originally planned for completion in early 2025, the works will be extended until September 2025 as we take the opportunity to upgrade other important infrastructure at the Plant.

 What will you notice during our works?

-To facilitate the project, we will be moving waste from Green Point Sewerage Treatment Plant to other Pump Stations to be processed.
+To facilitate the project, we will be moving waste from Green Point Sewage Treatment Plant to other Pump Stations to be processed.
 The initial location is a sewage pump station located on Cadbury Road.
-After approximately 10 weeks we will transfer the waste to the Cameron Bay Sewage Treatment Plant in Berriedale.
+Transfer to this Pump Station ceased in July 2024, and we are now transferring waste to Price of Wales Bay Sewage Treatment Plant.
+Although Cameron Bay remains an option for this process, a starting date has not been confirmed.

 You will notice minor increased truck movement at these locations.
 We are confident that the risk of odour is minimal due to the nature of the technology used during the transfer process.